Sea to Summit Hammock Tarp

 A great tarp, though a little on the minimalist side.
 Looking to go lighter?
-This may be the tarp for you.
+The Sea to Summit Hammock Tarp may be the tarp for you.

 - Comes with guy line